drupalprojects/quiz/README.txt

 - Specification:      Robert Douglass
 - Original author:    Károly Négyesi
 - Update to Drupal 5: Wim Mostrey and riverfr0zen
-- Maintainers: Angela Byron, westwesterson, mbutcher
+- Maintainers: Angela Byron, westwesterson, mbutcher, sivaji

 I'd like to extend a heart-felt thank you to the folks at Google for their Summer of Code program, without which my working on this module would not have